\ Coogee Media - Earl Grant

 Sydney Nightclub Star

 Grant first appeared in Australia at the Embers nightclub in Melbourne in August 1960.
-He then regularly played on the Sydney night club scene, on and off, from at least as early as March 1963 and as late at 1970, as far as I could discern, but it could have been a longer period - including at the Chequers Club in Goulburn Street Sydney, the Silver Spade nightclub Potts Point, Sydney and at the Stadium at Rushcutters Bay.
+He then regularly played on the Sydney night club scene, on and off, from at least as early as March 1963 and as late at 1970, as far as I could discern, but it could have been a longer period - including at the Chequers Club in Goulburn Street Sydney, the Silver Spade nightclub at the Chevron Hotel in Potts Point, Sydney and at the Stadium at Rushcutters Bay.
 He seems to have made his tour to Sydney an annual event.
 In 1967 a review in The Australian Jewish Times noted that his brother William "Bill" (b 2 Feb.
 1939) accompanied him and acted as his musical director and drummer.
 According to passenger arrival cards at the National Archives of Australia William Grant, who described himself variously as a "musician" or "businessman", usually accompanied his brother.

 According to the Australian Concert Tours 1950-1979 database, Grant had the following nightclub residencies